vijayst/neo-gq/README.md

 * yarn start runs the GraphQL server

 * Client folder contains code to seed, query, mutate, export database
-* yarn seed runs the seed mutations
+* yarn seed creates all products from the api
+* yarn clear removes all the products in the DB